Adventure Construction Set

-Adventure Construction Set (ACS) is a computer game creation system written by Stuart Smith that is used to construct tile-based graphical adventure games.
-ACS was originally published by Electronic Arts (EA) in 1984 on the Commodore 64, and was later ported to the Apple II, Amiga, and DOS.
-It was one of EA's biggest hits of 1985, earning a Software Publishers Association "Gold Disk" award.
+Adventure Construction Set (ACS) is a game creation system written by Stuart Smith that is used to construct tile-based graphical adventure games.
+ACS was published by Electronic Arts in 1984 for the Commodore 64, then for the Apple II, Amiga, and MS-DOS.
+Smith previously developed several commercial adventure games of a similar style, such as Ali Baba and the Forty Thieves (1981).

-ACS provides a graphical editor for the construction of maps, placement of creatures and items, and a simple menu-based scripting to control game logic.
-A constructed game is stored on its own disk which can be copied and shared with friends.
-For some ports (such as Amiga) the ACS software is still needed to play user-constructed games.

-Included with the system is a complete game, Rivers of Light, based on the Epic of Gilgamesh.
-It features art by Smith and Connie Goldman and music by Dave Warhol.
-The Amiga version of ACS has art by Greg Johnson and Avril Harrison and an additional pre-made adventure called "Galactic Agent" by Ken St. Andre.
+ACS provides a graphical editor for the construction of maps, placement of creatures and items, and menu-based scripting to control game logic.
+A constructed game is stored on its own disk which can be copied and shared with friends; games exported from the Amiga version still require ACS to play.
+A complete game is included: Rivers of Light, based on the Epic of Gilgamesh.
+The Amiga version has an additional pre-made adventure called "Galactic Agent" by Ken St. Andre.